sszz01/parklens-cv-model/README.md

 You must have at least OpenCV and Ultralytics installed for the project to be built.<br>

-**Before running the model, create a .env file and add your camera feed URL**:
+**Before running the model, edit project .env file and add your camera feed URL**:
 ```bash
 CAMERA_URL_RTMP=your_camera_rtmp_link
 ```
+*Note: Although you could, using an RTSP stream results in bigger latency and the quality of the video.
+In my pipeline, RTMP proved to be a better option, but I still included RTSP option if you think it would better fit your needs.*
 ## 🚀 Usage
 ▶️ **Run the Model**
 ```bash